Viticulture & winemaking

 Today's grape varieties evolved during a centuries-long process of selection.
 The wild vines that tasted best and seemed best-suited for winemaking were cultivated and ulimately developed into the species known as vitis vinifera.
 There is evidence that viticulture existed thousands of years before Christ, especially in the highly developed Middle Eastern civilizations that today correspond to modern Egypt, Iran or Israel.
 Grapes were also cultivated in Greece and Italy during the pre-Christian era.
 In Asia Minor, Dionysus was worshipped as the god of wine; Bacchus was his Roman counterpart.

-Many vineyards were still planted with several grape varieties side by side as late as the 19th century, and at the end of the century, viticulture practically came to a standstill when the vine louse phylloxera wreaked havoc throughout the vineyard area.
+Many vineyards were still planted with several grape varieties side by side as late as the 19th century.
+This all practically came to a standstill however, when at the end of the 1800s, the vine louse phylloxera wreaked havoc on Europe’s vineyards.
 As a result, many indigenous grape varieties disappeared.
 Viticulture revived at the turn of the century with the introduction of grafting vines on phylloxera-resistant American rootstocks - a practice that was later made mandatory.
 Vine breeding and selection led to the standard grape varieties that are predominant in modern German viticulture.